Updated July 20, 2020.

 The Gnutti quick release skewer showing the licensing from Campagnolo.

 FB also produced cranksets in the same overall style and quality as Way Assauto (est.1906), Gnutti (est.1920) and Magistroni (est.1921) with subtle differences in the inner web pattern of the chainrings.
 Campagnolo released their cotterless, all aluminium Record crankset in 1958 however acceptance was not immediate as some competitors experienced failures with the forged aluminium spider separating from the drive arm under extreme loading.
 This early complaint was quickly corrected, and by the time Campagnolo released the Nuovo Record crankset in 1967, the steel crankset retained with a cotter pin had become a thing of the past on competitive road bikes.

 It would also appear from the image of the head badge above that F.B. had their own line of bicycles at some point in time.
 Whether they actually built the frames in their workshops is unknown and I have yet to personally come across one of these bicycles.
 As businesses grow and look for opportunities they often venture out with products that often times do not stick for one reason or another and this could be the case here.
 In any event, if a reader has any more information on this aspect of F.B., a comment would be very welcome.

-As previously mentioned, F.B was founded in 1931 and Campagnolo struck out in the back of his father’s hardware store a couple of years later in 1933.
+As previously mentioned, F.B was founded in 1931 and Campagnolo struck out in the back of his father’s hardware store a couple of years later in 1933 (source).
 Given the early collaboration between the inventor Tulio and the workshop of the Brivio brothers it is interesting to see the similarities in the logo or trademarks of the two fledgling companies.
-I am not sure of the exact year that Fratelli Brivio closed their doors however it would seem to have been in the late 1960’s.
+There are suggestions that Campagnolo may have purchased F.B. at some point in time however I have not been able to confirm that possibility.
+It is also not clear as to when exactly Fratelli Brivio closed their doors however it would seem to have been in the later part of the 1960’s.